 On March 18, 2014, we reincorporated in Delaware under the name Cocrystal Pharma, Inc. ("Cocrystal").
 We were previously incorporated in Nevada under the name Biozone Pharmaceuticals, Inc. Our only operating subsidiary is Cocrystal Discovery, Inc. ("Cocrystal Discovery"), which we merged with on January 2, 2014.
 Immediately prior to the Cocrystal Discovery merger, on January 2, 2014, we completed the sale of substantially all of our operating assets to a subsidiary of MusclePharm Corporation ("MusclePharm").
-This transaction was accounted for as a reverse merger between Biozone Pharmaceuticals, Inc. and Cocrystal Discovery, Inc.
+For a description of the assets we retained immediately upon completion of the MusclePharm asset sale, see Page 8.
+This transaction was accounted for as a reverse merger between Biozone Pharmaceuticals, Inc. and Cocrystal Discovery, Inc..